Chronic lower back pain doesn't have many visible symptoms, which can lead to a variety of frustrating experiences at work.

 It’s also important to let your boss know that you don’t allow your pain to dictate your happiness—so a smile does not mean that you’re pain free.

 Sitting in a chair for hours at a time is hard on your lower back.
-To help alleviate your pain, you may need your boss to supply alternatives to the everyday office chair.
-For example, you might find relief by using one of the following:
+To alleviate your pain, you may need your boss to supply alternatives to the everyday office chair.
+For example, any of the following may relieve your pain:

 - Stand-up desk